foundryvtt/crucible/docs/Character/Skills.md

 #### Performance Tasks

-**Perform.** You can recite a song, dance, theatrical scene, or otherwise entertain an audience through a rehearsed act with Performance checks.
+**Perform.** You can recite a song, dance, theatrical scene, or otherwise entertain an audience through a rehearsed act with Performance checks.<br>
-**Improvise.** You can envision or create a work of performance art on your own, which may require Performance checks to adequately execute.
+**Improvise.** You can envision or create a work of performance art on your own, which may require Performance checks to adequately execute.<br>
-**Recall.** You may perform Performance checks to recall information about a particular work of art, or an individual performance of that work.
+**Recall.** You may perform Performance checks to recall information about a particular work of art, or an individual performance of that work.<br>

 | Rank | Performance Progression Ideas      |
 | ---- | ---------------------------------- |